 For more information, click the link down below.

-Now it’s time to accomplish what you came out here to do, witness the Northern Lights.
-There’s plenty of spots to choose from around the city.
-Depending on how long you’re staying, you might want to view the lights from a couple of different spots.
+Now it’s time to accomplish what you came here to do, witness the Northern Lights.
+There are plenty of spots to choose from around the city.
+Depending on how long you stay, you might want to view the lights from different areas.

 For more information on visiting Rovaniemi, click on the link down below.